Frequently Asked Questions (FAQs)

 - This study “COVID-19 Severity Is Tripled in the Diabetes Community: A Prospective Analysis of the Pandemic’s Impact in Type 1 and Type 2 Diabetes,” by Justin M. Gregory et.al. was published in December 2020 in the peer-reviewed journal Diabetes Care.
 It was conducted by a clinical research team at the Vanderbilt University School of Medicine and the University of California San Diego Medical Department.
 The study analyzed data from nearly 6,500 patients with COVID-19 in a regional health network, comparing factors and outcomes in patients with T1D, T2D, or no diabetes.

-- Therefore, given the higher risks of severe illness and hospitalization from COVID-19, JDRF calls for people T1D and T2D to have prioritized access to the COVID-19 vaccine.
+- Given the higher risks of severe illness and hospitalization from COVID-19 found in these studies, JDRF calls for people T1D and T2D to have prioritized access to the COVID-19 vaccine.

 * The committee defined frontline essential workers as first responders, teachers and other education workers, food and agriculture workers, correctional facility staff, postal workers, public transit workers, and people who work in manufacturing and in grocery stores.